-Abby Dilk is the Project Assistant for Health Promotion Policy and Biotechnology.
+Abby Dilk is a Policy Assistant for Special Projectsand Biotechnology.
 Abby earned a B.S. in Nutrition Science, with minors in biology and chemistry, from Purdue University in 2016.
 During her undergraduate career, Abby interned at the James Graham Brown Cancer Center and the UC Davis Medical Center, co-authored a nutrition textbook, and published a research paper about sugar-sweetened beverage taxation.
 Abby is currently earning her Master’s in Public Health Nutrition at The George Washington University.

 Caitlin Dow, Senior Nutrition Scientist for Nutrition Action Healthletter, earned her M.S. and Ph.D. in Nutritional Sciences from The University of Arizona.
 Caitlin completed her Postdoctoral Fellowship in Cardiology at the University of Colorado, Boulder.
 She has extensive experience as a health blogger and worked with a local news station as the resident nutrition expert in Colorado.
 She has also volunteered with Cooking Matters, a program focused on teaching nutrition and cooking skills to low-income families.